Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Miami and its opponents have combined for 47 points -- this matchup's point total -- only two times this season.
+- Miami has combined with its opponents to put up more than 47 points just two times this season.

-- In 60% of Jacksonville's games this season (3/5), the teams combined to score more than Sunday's total of 47.

 - The two teams combine to score 34.4 points per game, 12.6 less than the over/under in this contest.